RedHat-Middleware-Workshops/cloud-native-workshop-v2m2-guides/apps-monitoring.md

 it would appear as a file with the same name as the key, at specified path on the filesystem.

-You can see the content of the config map in the OpenShift Web Console or by using `oc describe cm prometheus-config -n userXX-monitoring` command via CodeReady Workspace `Terminal`.
+You can see the content of the config map in the OpenShift Web Console or by using `oc describe cm prometheus-config -n userXX-monitoring` command via CodeReady Workspaces `Terminal`.

 Modify the `Prometheus deployment config` so that it injects the `prometheus.yml` configuration you just created as a config map into the Prometheus container.
 Go to `Workloads > Deployment Configs` in `userXX-monitoring` project page